bq/botbloq-its/app/api/courses/Readme.md

 **Input**:

 **Return**:
+The old value of the field is substituted by new value received

 **PUT /botbloq/v1/its/courses/:id**
 -------------

-Update the information of a course in  the repository.
+Update the whole information of a course in  the repository.

 **Parameters**

-- id: Course ID
+- id: ID of the course to be updated
+Using Postman, a JSON object with the new course information should be submitted by the raw body

 **Query Parameters**: